ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 ## Other applicable SvcParamKeys

-These SvcParamKeys are applicable to the "dns" scheme with their standard meaning and behavior:
+These SvcParamKeys apply to the "dns" scheme without modification:

 * echconfig
 * ipv4hint